• Skip to main content

 Here are some statistics on why people decide to buy recreational vehicles:

 • The main reason people purchase RVs is because it allows families a way to go camping that is easier than traditional camping options.
-Roughly 89% of people who own an RV say this was a primary reason for their purchase.
-(RVIA)
+About 60% of new RV owners state that they believe an RV is the safest way to travel during the COVID-19 pandemic.
+(2021 Topline North American Camping Report)

 • Another reason RVs are popular in North America is the cost-savings they offer families.
 An RV vacation can be over 60% cheaper than a traditional vacation at a hotel, bed and breakfast, or similar type of accommodation.
-(CBRE Hotels)
+(RVIA)

-• About 1 in 5 Americans say they prefer to take a hiking/trekking vacation that involves RV camping.
-(Statista)
+• About 1 in 4 Americans say they prefer to take a hiking/trekking vacation that involves RV camping.
+(RVIA)

 What Kind of RVs Are People Buying?